 Marilena and I first discovered it when we lived in Koukaki, and now we’ve moved, Nektarios, Martha & Kyriaki and their friendly demeanor is one of the things we miss the most about our old neighborhood.
 They still always ask “are you taking this away or are you staying here with us?”

-These guys have really paid attention to only making the menu as varied as necessary but not more, offering just a handful of items.
-It makes choosing much easier: avocado bruschetta, hot dogs and lahmajoun (haven’t tried those), or my favorite “mushroom lafel” — that’s a falafel wrap with added mushroom inside the falafel balls!
-They also use handmade Kurdish pita bread, and that makes all the difference.
+These guys started out with just a handful of items, but over the years their menu has expanded considerably: avocado bruschetta, hot dogs, vegan burgers, and lahmajoun (haven’t tried those), or my favorite “mushroom lafel” — that’s a falafel wrap with added mushroom inside the falafel balls.
+Their tomato jam makes everything taste amazing.

-You can also try a local beer, like a bottle of Noctua IPA (check out the article).
+You can also try a local beer, like a bottle of Noctua IPA (check out Sofia’s article).